LAM Mozambique Airlines Flight 470

 LAM Mozambique Airlines Flight 470 was a scheduled international passenger flight from Maputo, Mozambique, to Luanda, Angola.
 Halfway through its flight on 29 November 2013, the Embraer E190 twinjet operating the service crashed into the Bwabwata National Park in Namibia, killing all 27 passengers and 6 crew on board.

 Preliminary findings of the Mozambican Civil Aviation Institute (IACM) showed that the captain deliberately crashed the jet.
 The Mozambican Association of Air Operators (AMOPAR) disputes the conclusion of the IACM.
-The Directorate of Aircraft Accident Investigations Namibia agreed with the IACM that the captain inputting controls leading to the crash was the probable cause of the aviation accident.
+The Directorate of Aircraft Accident Investigations Namibia (DAAI) agreed with the IACM that the captain inputting controls leading to the crash was the probable cause of the aviation accident.

 Crash

 The aircraft had departed Maputo International Airport at 11:26 CAT (09:26 UTC), and was due to land at 14:10 WAT (13:10 UTC) at Quatro de Fevereiro Airport, Angola.

 While cruising at about 38000 ft in Botswanan airspace, about halfway between Maputo and Luanda, the Embraer began to rapidly lose altitude.
 The aircraft descended rapidly at a rate of about 100 ft per second and was being tracked on radar.
 The aircraft's track was lost from screens at 3000 ft above sea level, after about six minutes of losing altitude.
 Shortly after, the aircraft crashed into Bwabwata National Park in a high energy impact.
 The crash completely destroyed the aircraft and killed all 33 people on board instantly.
 The last contact with air traffic control was made at 13:30 CAT (11:30 UTC) over northern Namibia during heavy rainfall.

 Weather was reported to be poor at the time of the incident, with heavy rainfall in the vicinity of the flight path.